efeskucuk/svelte-fullstack-demo/README.md

 # Svelte Fullstack App [\[Demo Page\]](https://qintarp.github.io/svelte-fullstack-demo)

 Simple app that let's you save and share notes.
+Demo app's response time is a bit slow due to it being connected to a heroku hobby backend.

 # Relevant Info
 |Description|Feature|